The Archbishop Metropolitan of Vilnius

 On July 2, 2010, Holy Father Benedict XVI appointed Monsignor Gintaras Grušas as an Ordinary of the Army.
 The candidate for Bishop was consecrated on September 4th, 2010.

 On April 5th, 2013 Pope Francis appointed Gintaras Grušas as the Archbishop Metropolitan of Vilnius.
 The ordination took place on April 23rd at the Archcathedral Basilica in Vilnius on the feast of St. George, the patron of the Archdiocese.
-Since 2014 – member of Congregation for Clergy, since 2016 – member of the Secretariat for Communications (Dicastery of the Roman Curia).
+Since 2014 – member of Congregation for Clergy, since 2016 – member of the Dicastery for Communication.

 President of the Lithuanian Bishops’ Conference (LBC), as well as the head of the Permanent Council of the LBC.
-Member of the LBC Commission for Education and LBC Commission for Social Communication.
+Head of the LBC Commission for Education and LBC Commission for Social Communication.

 Archbishop Gintaras Grušas speaks Lithuanian, English, Italian and French.